debezium/debezium.github.io/CONTRIBUTING.md

 #### Building locally

-To build the source code locally, checkout and update the `master` branch:
+To build the source code locally, checkout and update the `develop` branch:

-    $ git checkout master
+    $ git checkout develop
-    $ git pull upstream master
+    $ git pull upstream develop

-Then use Docker to run a container with the Awestruct tooling.
+Then use Docker to run a container that initializes the Awestruct tooling.
 Start a new terminal, configure it with the Docker environment (if required), and run the following command:

+    $ docker run -it --rm -p 4242:4242 -v $(pwd):/site debezium/awestruct setup

+This should download all of the Ruby Gems the tooling uses, as defined in the `Gemfile` file.
+After it completes, run a container using the same image but with a different command:

     $ docker run -it --rm -p 4242:4242 -v $(pwd):/site debezium/awestruct bash

 This command will start a container using the `debezium/awestruct` Docker image, first downloading the image if necessary.
 It also mounts the current directory (where the website code is located) into the container's `/site` directory.

 Next, at the command line of that container run the following command:

-    /site$ rake setup

-This downloads all of the Ruby Gems that are required to build the site.
-Once this completes successfully, run the following command:

     /site$ rake clean preview